 At the end of the day, the squat is simply much more complex and back intensive than it seems while the leg press is a simple exercise that involves nearly zero back strength.

-Of course, maintaining the proper squat bar path and knowing how your genetics are affecting your squat form are key to performing the squat properly.
+Certainly, maintaining the correct squat bar path and understanding how your genetics influence your squat form are crucial for executing the squat correctly.

 Good form isn’t just about discipline, but about developing strong supporting muscles as well as muscle memory.